Houston, Kalanick and Zuck walk into a headline

 “The party wasn’t for Drew at all,” said Chang.
 “They just happened to come during our party.
 And since it was his birthday, we brought out a birthday dessert like we do for many of our guests.”

-Obviously, it doesn’t look great when some of the tech world’s (and just… the world’s) most powerful men to have their photos in the “Babes & Balls” Facebook photo album, especially if one of them actually RSVP’d to an event with that name.
+Obviously, it doesn’t look great when some of the tech world’s (and just… the world’s) most powerful men have their photos in the “Babes & Balls” Facebook photo album, especially if one of them actually RSVP’d to an event with that name.

 One source who was at SPiN that night told TechCrunch that Zuck didn’t know that they were going to a club or that the party was called Babes & Balls.
 Other sources told Fortune that Kalanick didn’t know the theme of the party before arriving, either.

-The Uber CEO is coming off of a rough few weeks, especially with regard to sexism.
+The Uber CEO is coming off a rough few weeks, especially with regard to sexism.
 The company has been under fire lately after allegations of sexual harassment and a culture that either protects or ignores it.

-That’s not to mention the video of Kalanick arguing with an Uber driver over fare wages, or the recently exposed “Greyball” program that Uber allegedly used to thwart authorities across the world who were cracking down on the ride-sharing service.
+That’s not to mention the video of Kalanick arguing with an Uber driver over wages, or the recently exposed “Greyball” program that Uber allegedly used to thwart authorities across the world who were cracking down on the ridesharing service.

 And so, when news surfaced that Kalanick, Houston and Zuck were at a party called “Babes & Balls,” the resulting headlines were inevitable: